pivotal/docs-tap/learning-center/about.md

-# Learning Center for VMware Tanzu Application Platform <!-- omit in toc -->
+# Learning Center for Tanzu Application Platform <!-- omit in toc -->

 ## Overview
 The Learning Center is designed to provide a platform for hosting workshops.
 Although Learning Center requires